 Lahmacun is well-known Turkish food that is made from very thin dough and minced meat on top.
 You can consider it Turkish fast food.
 Most Kebab restaurants offer Lahmacun as a starter, however, I consider it as a main dish because it is so delicious, and labeling it as a ‘starter’ is not fair.

 There are two versions of Lahmacun.
-One is thin crust and the size is as big as a plate.
+One is a thin crust and the size is as big as a plate.
 The other one is also thin crust, but as big as your palm and only made in the Tarsus district of Mersin city.
-In general, it serves with parsley, lemon and chopped raw onions and with the ‘Ayran’ and/or ‘Şalgam’ as a side drink option.
+In general, it serves with parsley, lemon, and chopped raw onions and with the ‘Ayran’ and/or ‘Şalgam’ as a side drink option.

-The Story of Lahmacun.
+The Story of Lahmacun